Christine Essel

 Christine "Chris" Essel is the President of Southern California Grantmakers (SCG), a regional association of philanthropic leaders whose mission is to support and advance effective, responsible philanthropy for the public good.
-SCG’s members include family, community, private, corporate and public foundations, as well as individual grantmakers.
-As president, Ms. Essel sets the strategic direction and priorities for the organization, overseeing programming, communications, member services and public policy.

-She joined SCG as President on February 1, 2013.

-Prior to SCG, Essel was the Chief Executive Officer of the Community Redevelopment Agency, Los Angeles and the former Senior Vice President at Paramount Pictures leading the planning and development as well as government and community relations departments.
+Prior to SCG, Essel was the chief executive officer of the Community Redevelopment Agency, Los Angeles and the former Senior Vice President at Paramount Pictures leading the planning and development as well as government and community relations departments.
 She was a candidate in the December 8, 2009 general election for Los Angeles City Council District 2.

 Education

 A long-time San Fernando Valley resident, she is a graduate of Valley public schools including Shirley Ave.
 Elementary, Sutter Jr. High, and Chatsworth High School.
 Essel attended Cal State Northridge and finished her education with a Bachelor of Science in Business Administration degree from Redlands University.

 Career

-Senior Vice President of Paramount Pictures

-In the late seventies, she moved into her first home in Studio City when she began working as an accountant at a small entertainment business.
-Essel began her tenure at Paramount Pictures managing budgets as a facilities accountant, and worked her way up to become a Senior Vice President managing various studio functions.

-At Paramount, she oversaw the creation of hundreds of jobs as she worked to rebuild the dilapidated Paramount lot into a state-of-the-art production facility.
-Essel also created mentoring, internship, and environmental programs at Paramount.